 Play "Friendship Circle."
 Children stand in a circle.
 They cross their arms right over left and hold the hands of the children on either side.
-Choose two children to use musical instruments to keep the beat.
 Play Sing-Along Volume 2, Track 46.
 Children sing "The More We Get Together" while swaying back and forth and holding hands in the circle.
-Repeat so other children have turns to use the instruments.